-Now a massive star in Ireland, native New Yorker, Des moved from Queens to Ireland in his mid-teens in 1990.
-He first came to prominence with his extraordinary TV series The Des Bishop Work Experience (2004), where he lived on minimum wage in a series of different jobs in Ireland.
-Mixing this documentary footage with stand-up, the series became one of the most talked-about of the year, and propelled Des into national stardom.
+Now a massive star in Ireland, native New Yorker Des Bishop moved from Queens to Ireland in 1990.
+He first came to prominence with his extraordinary TV series The Des Bishop Work Experience (2004), mixing this documentary footage with stand-up, the series became one of the most talked-about of the year and propelled Des into national stardom.
 In 2006, he embarked on his second critically acclaimed TV series, Joy In The Hood, where he taught stand-up comedy in disadvantaged areas in four major Irish cities.
 Another hugely successful live tour followed including invitations to the Just For Laughs Festival in Montreal and the Melbourne Comedy Festival in Australia.

-In 2007/8 Des embarked on his most ambitious and challenging TV programme to date: he decided to learn Irish from scratch and perform a 60 minute stand-up comedy routine in the Irish language.
-Over the course of 12 months, he lived with a family in the West Of Ireland honing his craft and in March 2008, the first episode of In The Name Of The Fada was broadcast.
-In The Name Of The Fada has prompted a radical re-think about how to teach Irish in schools and it unsurprisingly won the Irish Film and Television Award (IFTA) for Best Television Series later that year.
+In 2007 Des embarked on an ambitious challenge and decided to learn Irish from scratch and perform a 60-minute stand-up comedy routine in the Irish language.
+Then in March 2008, the first episode of In The Name Of The Fada was aired and has prompted a radical re-think about how to teach Irish in schools.
+In The Name Of The Fada unsurprisingly won the Irish Film and Television Award (IFTA) for Best Television Series later that year.